 Q: Can you make me…?

 A: Are you the Queen?
 No, then probably not.
 As much as it pains me to say, unfortunately I cannot accept commissions.
 As you may have noticed, in combination with my university studies, producing videos alone is enough of a struggle.
-Hence, commissions are sadly reserved for family and friends, unless you happen to be Her Majesty the Queen, the President, or just incredibly wealthy.
+Hence, commissions are sadly reserved for family and friends, unless you happen to be Her Majesty the Queen, the President, or incredibly wealthy.
+I’m very sorry.

 Q: What tablesaw do you have?